geekodour/o/content/docs/notetaking.md

 ### Capture {#capture}

 Because we want to make unified operations, we will avoid application level capture.
-In other words, we want to **avoid** using twitter bookmarks, HN saved, browser bookmarks etc.
+In other words, we want to **avoid** using twitter bookmarks, HN saved, browser bookmarks etc. Capture most of the time would be a secondary activity when you're doing something else.

 -   🖥 : org-capture, org-mode notes, org-roam, buku
 -   🏃 : telegram dump channels, camera, screenshots